dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

 1. Navigate back to the **Incidents** page, by selecting **Incidents**, under **Incidents & alerts**.

-1. Select the new incident named "**Multi-stage incident involving Initial access & Persistence on one endpoint**" to load its details.
+1. Select the new incident named "**Execution incident on one endpoint**" to load its details.
 This opens the main page for the incident where you'll find the full attack story information and tabs for alerts, devices, users, investigations, and evidence.

     ![Picture 1](../Media/incident4.png)

-    >**Note:** Select **Close** on the **Multi-stage incident involving Initial access & Persistence on one endpoint**.
+    >**Note:** Select **Close** on the **Execution incident on one endpoint**.

 1. Here are the detailed information on the tabs: